avblocks/avblocks-wiki/_sources/avblocks-for-cpp/getting-started-windows/create-cpp-command-line-tool-cmake.md

 # Create a Command Line Tool using CMake on Windows

 This topic describes the steps needed to configure a CMake project for C++ Command Line Tool.
-These steps were tested on Windows 11, 23H2.
 Scripts are `PowerShell`.

+The code snippets used in this article are from the [simple_converter Windows sample](https://github.com/avblocks/avblocks-cpp/tree/main/samples/windows/simple_converter).
+This sample takes a WMV media file as input and converts it to H.265/HEVC video and AAC audio in MP4 container.

 ## Test that you have all tools installed